 7. The Artist (2011)

-For a film about silent cinema, it only makes sense if that film looks like silent cinema.
-But Michel Hazanavicius took it one step further and made The Artist sound like silent cinema—by taking away all of its dialogue completely.
+It makes sense that a film about silent cinema would be filmed to look like silent cinema.
+But Michel Hazanavicius took it one step further and made The Artist sound like silent cinema, too, by taking away all of its dialogue.

-1920s film star George Valentin (played by Jean Dujardin) has his career threatened by the birth of "talkies" (i.e. movies with sound) and at the same time falls in love with the young Peppy Miller (played by Bérénice Bejo).
+Here, 1920s film star George Valentin (played by Jean Dujardin) has his career threatened by the birth of "talkies" (i.e., movies with sound and spoken dialogue) at the same time he falls in love with the young Peppy Miller (played by Bérénice Bejo).

 This French comedy-drama may be clichéd at times, but what silent-era romance wasn't?
 Hazanavicius pays tribute to early Hollywood through his dynamic and creative filmmaking, boldly omitting any words or color for a truly authentic feel.